 A proxy you don’t need to set up

 Changing Google Chrome proxy settings isn’t the hardest thing in the world, but it can still get quite annoying.
 If your school or job provides you with a proxy server, unfortunately, you will need to set it up manually.
-But if you just need a proxy for privacy or saving bandwidth, there are easier alternatives.
+But if you just need a proxy for privacy or to save bandwidth, there are easier alternatives.
 May I recommend a proxy you can control with a few clicks?
 That’s Surfshark’s browser extension for Google Chrome.